phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 Here we _actively_ wait for the future by calling `poll` over and over again in a loop.
 The arguments to `poll` don't matter here, so we omitted them.
 While this solution works, it is very inefficient because we keep the CPU busy until the value becomes available.

 A more efficient approach could be to _block_ the current thread until the future becomes available.
-This is of course only possible if you have threads, so this solution does not work for kernel, at least not yet.
+This is of course only possible if you have threads, so this solution does not work for our kernel, at least not yet.
 Even on systems where blocking is supported, it is often not desired because it turns an asynchronous task into a synchronous task again, thereby inhibiting the potential performance benefits of parallel tasks.

 #### Future Combinators